carpentries-incubator/introduction-to-conda-for-data-scientists/setup.md

 ## Installation Instructions

-## Installing Conda
+### Check to see if Conda is already installed

-Now that I have motivated why package and environment management systems like Conda are useful, and hopefully convinced you that Conda is the best package and environment management system available.
-Let's install Conda!
-First check whether Conda has already been installed on your local machine by running the following command in a terminal if you are running macOS or Linux.
+If you have ever installed the [Anaconda Python distribution](https://www.anaconda.com/distribution/) on your local machine, then you already have Conda installed!
+Mac and Linux users can check whether Conda is installed by running the following command in a terminal.

 ~~~
 $ which conda